askoki/portfolio/index.md

 <img src="images/streamlit_analytics_app.png?raw=true"/>

-In collaboration with conditioning coaches, I analyzed GPS data to visualize player load.
-This included dynamic dashboards that showcased player and team metrics, individual session insights, and weekly performance reports.
-By using Streamlit, I transformed boresome excel sheets into interactive visualizations, providing an intuitive and engaging user experience for data-driven decision-making.
+In collaboration with conditioning coaches, I **analyzed** GPS data to **visualize** player load.
+This included dynamic **dashboards** that showcased player and team metrics, individual session insights, and weekly performance reports.
+By using **Streamlit**, I transformed boresome Excel sheets into interactive visualizations, providing an intuitive and engaging user experience for data-driven decision-making.

+**#analytics 📊 #visualization 📈 #python 🐍**

 ---